PHP 7 provides numerous performance benefits over PHP 5.x and in many cases can be over twice as fast. We recommend that all users migrate to PHP 7.

 Multiple poller instances¶

-One poller instance can only poll so much devices in the 5 minutes it has before it has to start again.
-Running more pollers in parallel will allow Observium do check more devices in the same amount of time.
+One poller instance can only poll a finite quantity of devices in 5 minutes.
+Running multiple pollers in parallel will allow Observium do check more devices in the same amount of time.
 The install instructions set the poller to run two concurrent poller threads, which is only sufficient for small installs.

 Do note that increasing pollers will only increase performance until your MySQL database becomes the bottleneck, or more likely, when all the RRD writes to disk start to slow down the disk I/O.